cosmicrocks/keds-stack/README.md

 *   **[ElectRS (Electrum Rust Server)](https://github.com/romanz/electrs)**: An efficient implementation of the Electrum Server protocol.
 ElectRS indexes the Bitcoin blockchain maintained by Knots, allowing Electrum-compatible wallets to quickly query blockchain information (addresses, transactions, balances) without needing a full node themselves.

 *   **[DATUM Gateway](https://github.com/datum-project/datum)**: The DATUM Gateway implements lightweight, efficient, client-side decentralized block template creation.
 This allows for true solo mining by constructing block templates directly, reducing reliance on traditional mining pool infrastructure for this task.

+*   **[CPUMiner](https://github.com/pooler/cpuminer)**: A simple CPU-based Bitcoin miner included to help operators test and verify that the mining setup is working correctly without requiring specialized ASIC hardware.

 *   **Wallet Interface (Specter/Sparrow)**: Provides a user-friendly graphical interface for managing Bitcoin funds, transactions, and hardware wallets.
 KEDS includes Specter Desktop by default, but can be easily configured to work with Sparrow Wallet.
     *   **[Specter Desktop](https://specter.solutions/)**: Included in the default `docker-compose.yaml`.
 Focuses on hardware wallet interaction and multisignature setups.